Topological derivative approach for deep neural network architecture adaptation: Mathematical framework

 where $\oplus$ represents the operation of adding a layer between the $l^{th}$ and $(l+1)^{th}$ layer of network $\Omega_0$ initialized with vectorized parameters (weights/biases) $\epsilon \boldsymbol{\phi}$ and activation $\sigma$ (refer \cref{fig:topo}).
 The added layer is denoted as $\LRp{l+\frac{1}{2}}$ in \cref{fig:topo}.
 Note that $\Omega_{\epsilon}$ is a also a function of $ l, \boldsymbol{\phi}$ and $\sigma$, but for the simplicity of the notation, we omit them. \end{definition} In the rest of the paper (and in \cref{def_pert}), the notations $\Omega_0,\ \Omega_{\epsilon}$ denote the neural network with the list of all parameters and activation functions.
 In addition, we adopt the notation $\Omega_0(\bx_s):\real^{n_0}\mapsto \real^{n_T}$, and $\Omega_\epsilon(\bx_s; \ \epsilon \bphi):\real^{n_0}\times \real^{n_p}\mapsto \real^{n_T}$ to denote the neural network functions (forward propagation constraint given in \eqref{training_problem}) where the second argument $ \epsilon\bphi$ denotes the parameters of the added layer for $\Omega_\epsilon$.
 Now it is necessary that by setting the magnitude of perturbation $\epsilon=0$ in \cref{def_pert}, the network $\Omega_\epsilon \Big |_{\epsilon=0}$ should behave exactly the same as $\Omega_0$ under the gradient-based training process.
 We formalize this notion in \cref{admissible_pert} below.

 \begin{definition}[Admissible perturbation] We say that $\Omega_\epsilon$ in \cref{def_pert} is an admissible perturbation if:

 where `=' in \eqref{admit_per} is used to denote the fact that the network $\Omega_\epsilon |_{\epsilon=0}$ behaves exactly the same as $\Omega_0$ under gradient based training process.
 In particular, the added layer in $\Omega_{\epsilon}\Big |_{\epsilon=0}$ is redundant and only acts as a message-passing layer.
 Furthermore, the solutions given by \eqref{set_of} for $t=\{0,1,\dots l,(l+1),\dots T\}$ and the loss $\sJ$ in \eqref{training_problem} together with its gradient coincide for both $\Omega_0$ and $\Omega_\epsilon \Big |_{\epsilon=0}$ at every gradient descent iteration. \end{definition} \begin{proposition}[Construction of an admissible perturbation] Consider \cref{admissible_pert}.
-The following two steps produce an admissible perturbation: \begin{enumerate} \item Choose $\sA$ as the set of all residual neural networks where the hidden layer propagation equation in \eqref{training_problem} is written as:
+The following two steps produce an admissible perturbation: